 Grant Award for the Disciplines

-To award a degree-offering department or program that invests in, maintains and grows a robust, invigorating and sustainable infrastructure in order to advance high-quality undergraduate research, scholarship and creative activity.
+To award a degree-offering department or program that invests in, maintains and grows a robust, invigorating and sustainable infrastructure to advance high-quality undergraduate research, innovation and creative activity.

 All disciplines (departments or degree-offering programs) are eligible for the award.

 Sponsored by the Office of the Provost, the prize is a formal recognition at the Research and Creativity Convention and an award of $25,000 (the equivalent paid in Egyptian pounds), divided as follows: